 - Fresh vegetables like spinach, lettuce, tomatoes, avocado, and cucumber.
 The sky is the limit here!

-- Dressings like salsa, guacamole, mayonnaise, spicy tomato aïoli, special sauce, or even raita.
+- Dressings like salsa, guacamole, mayonnaise, spicy tomato aïoli, special sauce, or even raita or compound butter.
 On these burgers, I mixed 50/50 sour cream and salsa.

 And then there are the side dishes.
 French fries or zucchini fries are the most obvious choices.
 All sorts of potato dishes work great.
 However, I actually think these mushroom black bean burgers are enough on their own (as a sandwich), so you don't have to overthink sides.